napeits/frstack/README.md

 * Using an ldap browser (Apache Directory Studio, for example) you can browse the user store at openam.example.com:389,
   cn=Directory Manager / password

-## Troubleshooting the build
+## Troubleshooting

+### Can't download a binary zip file

-If the build fails the most likely reason is that a nightly build can not be downloaded from forgerock.org - usually due to a problem in determining the latest build products.
+If the build fails it may be possible that a zip file can not be downloaded from forgerock.org - usually due to a problem in determining the latest build products.
 Have a look at vars/nightly.yml.
 This attempts to use the current date to get the latest build - but it may not always work.
-You can hard code the download url in this file.
+You can hard codthe download url  in this file.

+### SSH Issues

 If you have ssh issues, it could be that the create-fr-user role (called from vagrant.yml ) was not able to find and append your ssh public key in ~/.ssh/id_rsa.pub.
 The role attempts to automate that process.
+See [https://help.github.com/articles/generating-ssh-keys/] for a tutorial on how to generate an SSH key.

-Make sure you can ```ssh fr@openam.example.com``` without requiring a password.
+Make sure you can ```ssh fr@openam.example.com``` into the guest image without requiring a password.
+If this does not work, Ansible will not be able to ssh into the guest either.

 ## VM Services